ciscoheat/haxedci-example/README.md

 **finishButtons**

-Is technically not a part of the Context as a Role, but since there is a close mapping of the *"Borrower indicates that ..."* part in the use case, they are included as a Role.
+Is technically not a part of the Context as a Role, but since there is a close mapping of the *"Borrower indicates that borrowing is finished..."* part in the use case, they are included as a Role.
 This is an example of how the use case level and detail makes it difficult to create a perfect match between itself and the code.

 **keypad**